Mechanical equilibrium: Potential energy stability test

 When considering more than one dimension, it is possible to get different results in different directions, for example stability with respect to displacements in the x-direction but instability in the y-direction, a case known as a saddle point.
 Generally an equilibrium is only referred to as stable if it is stable in all directions.

 Statically indeterminate system

-Sometimes there is not enough information about the forces acting on a body to determine if it is in equilibrium or not.
-This makes it a statically indeterminate system.
+Sometimes the equilibrium equations – force and moment equilibrium conditions – are insufficient to determine the forces and reactions.
+Such a situation is described as statically indeterminate.

+Statically indeterminate situations can often be solved by using information from outside the standard equilibrium equations.

 Examples

 A stationary object (or set of objects) is in "static equilibrium," which is a special case of mechanical equilibrium.
 A paperweight on a desk is an example of static equilibrium.
 Other examples include a rock balance sculpture, or a stack of blocks in the game of Jenga, so long as the sculpture or stack of blocks is not in the state of collapsing.

 Objects in motion can also be in equilibrium.
 A child sliding down a slide at constant speed would be in mechanical equilibrium, but not in static equilibrium (in the reference frame of the earth or slide).

 Another example of mechanical equilibrium is a person pressing a spring to a defined point.
 He or she can push it to an arbitrary point and hold it there, at which point the compressive load and the spring reaction are equal.
 In this state the system is in mechanical equilibrium.
 When the compressive force is removed the spring returns to its original state.

 The minimal number of static equilibria of homogeneous, convex bodies (when resting under gravity on a horizontal surface) is of special interest.
 In the planar case, the minimal number is 4, while in three dimensions one can build an object with just one stable and one unstable balance point.
 Such an object is called a gömböc.